 The design of this stunning building employs glass interior walls, courtyards and skylights to flood the space with natural light to promote discussion and interaction.
 The building boasts many flexible teaching spaces, two horseshoe-shaped lecture theatres and a forum for exhibitions and debate.

-With security a paramount concern, the building has ten ‘zones’ spread over various levels and needed a system that would allow secure entry, intruder detection and a closed-circuit television monitoring network for each zone.
+With access to both the public and high profile visitors, security was a paramount concern.
+The building has ten ‘zones’ spread over various levels.
+The University needed a multi-layered system that would allow secure entry, intruder detection and a closed-circuit television monitoring network for each zone.

 For maximum future-proofing of the system, it needed to be built on an open protocol and have an integrated building management system.